 The Mediation Process

 In mediation, as compared to arbitration or trial, decision-making authority rests with the parties.
+Mediation is a less expensive process to settle disputes related to child custody, property division and support so that families can move forward in their lives.

 "Empirical evidence consistently points to parental conflict as the factor that most consistently predicts maladjustment among children whose parents have separated or divorced."